MicrosoftDocs/fabric-docs/docs/security/security-lockbox.md

     * Event logs
     * Executor logs

-* **Data Factory** - The Data Factory engineer will have access to pipeline definitions linked to your request, only if permission is granted.
+* **Data Factory** - The Data Factory engineer will have access to data pipeline definitions linked to your request, if permission is granted.

 ## Related content